JoseAdrian3/MES-HDLS/README.md

 ### Full Example

-For a full example execution of the workflow, I left a bash file `MES-HDLS` with it.
+For a full example execution of the workflow, I left a bash file `MES-HDLS.sh` with it.